themelvinator/WebDeveloperBootcamp/README.md

 # WebDeveloperBootcamp

-This git is of files from a Web Devloper Bootcamp taught by Colt Steele.
+This git is of development files (HTML5, CSS3 and Javascript) from a Web development Bootcamp taught by Colt Steele.
+These are examples he goes through and assignments he assigns.